-If you have bad credit, chances are you won’t qualify for a loan from a traditional lender like a bank.
-But the good news is that there are plenty of alternative lenders that offer bad credit loans in Ontario.
+If you have bad credit, there’s a chance of not qualifying for a loan from a traditional lender like a bank.
+But the good news is that plenty of alternative lenders offer bad credit loans in Ontario.
 These lenders focus less on your credit score and more on your overall financial situation to determine your ability to repay a loan.

 Keep reading to find out where you can apply.